aloksahoo4/springbootlearn/README.md

-Autoconfiguration file which has list of all autoconfiguration classes. if you mark the spring application with @EnableAutoConfiguration, it reads the file and create the objects. spring boot uses intelligence, it does not create object which you do not require. it uses annotation @ConditionalOnclass(Servlet.class), to check if maven dependency added/servlet class file added to the dependency or not, the only it creates object in the autoconfigure process, otherwise it wont create.
+Autoconfiguration file which has list of all autoconfiguration classes. if you mark the spring application with @EnableAutoConfiguration, it reads the file and create the objects. spring boot uses intelligence, it does not create object which you do not require. it uses annotation @ConditionalOnclass(Servlet.class), to check if maven dependency added/servlet class file added to the dependency( available ini the class path) or not, then only it creates object in the autoconfigure process, otherwise it wont create.
+@ConditionalOnBean
+@CondiionalMissingClass

+@Autoconfiguration is not equal to @configuration inside @AutoConfiguration in contains @Configuration(proxyBeanMethods=false)